Olde English Bulldogge Information and Facts: Is This Dog Breed Right for You?

 When I'm looking at a new dog, I often do my research online and look at breed descriptions.
-While those are helpful, I don't just want a list of stats and some general generic description, I want to know what it's actually like owning one and I like to hear from actual owners.
+While those are helpful, I don't just want a list of stats and some generic description.
+I want to know what it's actually like owning one, and I like to hear from actual owners.
 For that reason, here's my experience:

 - Find a Reputable Breeder: I got mine when he was eight weeks old.
 He came from a reputable breeder who followed the breed standard and strived to make a better breed, including doing genetic testing for health defects.

 - They Are Stubborn: This breed is different from any other kind out there.
 I have owned mutts, Border Terriers, Rottweilers, and pit bulls, and this breed is a breed of its own.
 They have a personality of their own and are very strong-headed, bordering on stubborn.